charlie-vf/gay-street-games/README.md

 margin size between checkbox and text for smaller screens.

 ## **Deployment**

 This website was deployed using GitHub pages.
-The steps to deploy are as follows:
-    * In the GitHub repository, navigate to the settings tab.
-    * From the source section drop-down menu, select the Main Branch.
-    * After the main branch has been selected, the page provided the link to the completed website.

-This website was deployed using GitHub pages.
 The steps to achieve this are:
 - In the GitHub repository, navigate to Settings